I.R.S. Records: Faulty Products labels

 Faulty Products was the UK holding company for I.R.S.
 Records of the UK record labels set up by Copeland.
 It included Illegal Records, Deptford Fun City Records and others.
 Faulty Products was also an American independent record label and distribution company for other indie labels between 1980 and 1982.
-Faulty handled artists that did not go through I.R.S.'s distribution deal with A&M.
+Faulty handled artists (such as The Bangles) that did not go through I.R.S.'s distribution deal with A&M.

 Illegal Records was set up by Miles Copeland with his younger brother Stewart and the manager of The Police, Paul Mulligan.
 The label released The Police's debut single, "Fall Out".
 Deptford Fun City Records was set up by Miles Copeland in the late 1970s as an outlet for Deptford, England bands such as Alternative TV and Squeeze.

 I.R.S.
 No Speak, also known as No Speak Records, was set up as an all-instrumental imprint of I.R.S. in January 1988.
 It released albums by Stewart Copeland, Wishbone Ash, and William Orbit.

 Tribal America was a label run by Rob DiStefano that was distributed by I.R.S. from 1991 until IRS folded in 1996.
 It concentrated on house music, a type of electronic dance music.
-The most prominent releases on its roster were by the production team Murk and also the song "So Get Up" an iconic vocal poem by Californian rapper Ithaka, backed by the Progressive house sounds of USL from Lisbon, Portugal.
+The most prominent releases on its roster were by the production team Murk and also the song "So Get Up" an iconic vocal poem by Californian author/songwriter Ithaka Darin Pappas, backed by the Progressive house sounds of USL from Lisbon, Portugal.
 DiStefano went on to found Twisted America Records.